Temperamental Chucklefuck and friends - what content creators can learn from the true story of 3 cats who held a Vitamix hostage

 Their audience of pet parents cannot get enough of the antics of the Chucklefuck and Friends posse because the things that Jess and Nikii describe could be tales from their own homes.

-Their shenanigans are endlessly delightful to those who love them, of course, but often make for awkward conversations with non-pet owning friends who aren’t charmed by their idiocy the way that you are.
+Their shenanigans are endlessly delightful to those who love them, of course, but they often make for awkward conversations with non-pet-owning friends who aren’t charmed by their idiocy the way that you are.

-The reason why this story has continued to find an audience is because Jess’ writing (and accompanying photographs) have brought this group of miscreants to life for us.
+The reason why this story has continued to find an audience is that Jess’s writing (and accompanying photographs) has brought this group of miscreants to life for us.
 People are invested in them.
 They feel like they know them.

 Content creation is at its best when it is personal and relatable.

-Jess’ writing skills have inspired me to level up my game, while offering the greatest of content benefits for us all during this (seemingly) never-ending Coronavirus garbage heap - distraction from our fears.
+Jess’s writing skills have inspired me to level up my game while offering the greatest of content benefits for us all during this (seemingly) never-ending Coronavirus garbage heap: distraction from our fears.

 I can honestly say that I hope this Vitamix hostage situation never ends.
 And I know I’m not alone.

-All good (and bad) hostage situations must eventually come to an end, but before this one does, I, for one, will devour every bit of social media content about the crazy (but true) story of the three cats who held a Vitamix hostage and apply the lessons they have taught me.
+All good (and bad) hostage situations must eventually come to an end, but before this one does, I, for one, will devour every bit of social media content about the crazy (but true) story of the three cats who held a Vitamix hostage and apply the lessons they have taught me to my own content strategy.